-The EcoNetTM Control Center will determine when cooling is necessary and the percentage of capacity required and will then communicate this information to the EcoNetTM Universal Outdoor Control (UODC) which will direct the Power Inverter to ramp the compressor up to the appropriate speed to meet the required capacity percentage being requested.
 The percentage of capacity required is based on the difference between the temperature set-point and the room temperature measured at the Control Center.
-One second after the compressor starts, the UODC will direct the variable speed ECM outdoor motor to operate at the appropriate speed to deliver the necessary outdoor air-flow for that capacity percentage.
-Upon a call for cooling, the EcoNetTM Control Center accesses the indoor air-flow parameters found in the model data residing in the UODC memory card and directs the EcoNetTM enabled air-handler or gas furnace control board to deliver an appropriate indoor air-flow level based on the capacity percentage required at that point in time.
-The EcoNetTM air-handler or gas furnace control board will then direct the variable speed ECM indoor blower motor to start and operate at the requested cooling air-flow level.
-As the building load changes throughout the call for cooling operation, the compressor speed, outdoor fan speed, and indoor air-flow level will respond by ramping up or down as required to meet the building load exactly rather than simply cycling on and off as conventional systems do.
-Should the building load exceed the capacity of the system, the inverter will direct the compressor to speed up and operate at greater than 100% capacity (Overdrive Mode) in an attempt to meet the building load until the maximum compressor speed is reached.
-Since the noise level of the compressor increases as speed increases, the maximum allowable compressor speed in the Overdrive Mode can be lowered using the EcoNetTM Control Center Installer Menu (RPM Blocking) should the homeowner find the compressor noise objectionable in the Overdrive Mode.
-When the call for cooling has ended, the EcoNetTM Control Center will direct the outdoor and indoor units to shut down.
-The compressor and outdoor fan motor will ramp down to zero RPM and the indoor blower motor will ramp down to the minimum air-flow level for 30-45 seconds to extract the residual cooling from the cold indoor coil before it stops.
+One second after the compressor starts, the UODC will direct the variable speed outdoor motor to operate at the appropriate speed to deliver the necessary outdoor air-flow for that capacity percentage.
+Upon a call for cooling/heating, the EcoNetTM Control Center accesses the indoor air-flow parameters found in the model data residing in the UODC and directs the EcoNetTM enabled air-handler or gas furnace control board to deliver an appropriate indoor air-flow level based on the capacity percentage required at that point in time.
+The EcoNetTM air-handler or gas furnace control board will then direct the variable speed indoor blower motor to start and operate at the requested cooling/heating air-flow level.
+As the building load changes throughout the call for cooling/ heating operation, the compressor speed, outdoor fan speed, and indoor air-flow level will respond by ramping up or down as required to meet the building load exactly rather than simply cycling on and off as conventional systems do.
+When the call for cooling/ heating has ended, the EcoNetTM Control Center will direct the outdoor and indoor units to shut down.
+The compressor and outdoor fan motor will ramp down to zero RPM and the indoor blower motor will ramp down to the minimum air-flow level for 30-45 seconds to extract the residual heating from the cold indoor coil before it stops.